aayushujjwal/fixitFront/README.md

-Here's the updated README with two additional commits for scroll control and bot page integration:

----

 # **FiXit Web Application**

 FiXit is a React-based web application that features a dynamic homepage, an About Us section, and a secure login page utilizing Google Authentication powered by Firebase.